Potential buyers who visit your website to learn more about your products or services typically have a problem to solve.

 Advise the buyers with no sales intention

 Modern buyers rarely engage with sellers without doing their research.
-This suggests that the modern sales force spends less effort on educating buyers about the product and more on guiding them by engaging them in the selection process.
+This suggests that the modern sales force spends less effort on educating buyers about the product and more on guiding them by engaging them in the buying process.

 Engage with the buyers but don’t pester them